 Pediatric hydrocephalus is usually treated with surgery to implant a shunt that allows blocked fluid to drain safely into the child's abdomen.

-Some forms of pediatric (and adult) hydrocephalus may be treated by endoscopic third ventriculostomy (ETV), a minimally invasive form of spinal fluid diversion that eliminates the need for shunt placement.
+Some forms of pediatric (and adult) hydrocephalus may be treated by a minimally invasive form of spinal fluid diversion that eliminates the need for shunt placement.

-In the procedure, an endoscope—or tiny, fiber-optic camera—provides a clear picture of the ventricles within the brain, where the cerebrospinal fluid is produced.
+In the procedure, a tiny, fiber-optic camera called an endoscope provides a clear picture of the ventricles within the brain, where the cerebrospinal fluid is produced.
 Surgeons are able to cut an opening in the ventricle, making it possible to bypass an obstruction and restore normal fluid flow.

 Is it possible to fully recover from hydrocephalus?

-When normal pressure hydrocephalus is treated with a shunt, it stops the condition from progressing and often alleviates symptoms, improving the patient's quality of life.
+When normal pressure hydrocephalus is treated with a shunt, it stops the condition from progressing and often alleviates symptoms.
+This improves the patient's quality of life.

-Families need to be aware of the lifelong complexities of hydrocephalus to ensure their children receive comprehensive ongoing care and appropriate intervention services and therapies.
+Families need to be aware of the lifelong complexities of hydrocephalus to ensure their children receive comprehensive ongoing care.

 What makes Yale Medicine’s approach to hydrocephalus in children and adults unique?

 Our specialists treat more cases of normal pressure hydrocephalus than any other medical practice or institution in Connecticut.
-Our pediatric neurosurgeons are pioneers in the use of endoscopes (tiny fiber-optic cameras) to surgically treat pediatric hydrocephalus.
-We offer endoscopic third ventriculostomy (ETV) combined with choroid plexus cauterization (CPC), a pioneering approach that enables many children to recover from hydrocephalus without a shunt.
+Our pediatric neurosurgeons are pioneers in the use of endoscopes and other surgical methods to treat pediatric hydrocephalus.

 "What we do here differently is two-fold—on the diagnostic side, if you go anywhere else in the country, they'll get an MRI or CT scan and say you have hydrocephalus because your cerebral ventricles are too big.
 What we get at is to look at the actual cause of the hydrocephalus," he said.